Dapoodap/Dapoodap/README.md

 You can reach me at [daffasvenl@example.com](mailto:daffasven@example.com) or connect with me on [LinkedIn]([https://www.linkedin.com/in/your-profile](https://www.linkedin.com/in/daffapwp/)).

-Let's collaborate and build something awesome together! 😄
+Thanks for stopping by and checking out my profile! and Let's collaborate and build something awesome together! 😄